asearfos/chipper/docs/chipper_manual.md

  8. Adjust minimum silence duration.
-This both got rid of some of the onsets and offsets around noise on the ends of the song as well as some of the noise at the end of syllables from a sort of echo.
+This both got rid of some of the onsets and offsets around noise on the ends of the song as well as some of the noise at the end of syllables that appears to be an echo.
     ![min silence](static/min_silence_duration_circled.png "min silence")

  9. Use minimum syllable duration to get the beginning of the last syllable